 You’ll likely be given pain medications by your doctor to help in the facial trauma recovery process.
 It’s important to use only as directed.
 These medications can run a high risk of addiction and can lead to overdose.

-If you are prescribed antibiotics, take them as directed — and continue to take them until they are completely gone.
+Take any prescribed antibiotics as directed — and continue to take them until they are completely gone.
 Infections can sometimes linger, even if you are feeling fine, and can relapse if antibiotics are not fully used.

-If you need ice to relieve swelling or pain, place ice or a cold pack on your face or jaw for 10 to 20 minutes at a time — 2 to 3 times per day.
+If you need ice to relieve swelling or pain, place an ice pack or package of frozen veggies on your face or jaw for 10 to 20 minutes 2 to 3 times per day.
 Wrap the ice in a soft towel.

-If your jaw is wired shut, keep wire cutters on hand in case you throw up.
-Your doctor can instruct you on how to use them.
+If your jaw is wired shut, you’ll need to keep wire cutters handy in case you vomit.
+We’ll give you detailed instructions on care.

 Follow Up with Your Facial Trauma Surgeon

 It is important that you follow up with your facial trauma surgeon throughout the recovery process.
 Be sure to go to all your appointments.
-If you are having any problems, call our office.
+Call our office if you have any questions or issues.
 Keep track of your test results.
 Make a list of all medications you are taking and keep this on hand.